teokem/guides/security.md

 - Use unique passwords and forget about remembering them: use a password manager!
   - [Bitwarden](https://bitwarden.com/) is open source; multi-platform; multi-browser.
-This means your passwords are not stuck to a particular browser, account, or operating system (Apple Keychain).
+This means your passwords are not stuck to a particular browser, account, or operating system.

 ### Two-factor authentication (2fa)